DeepTag/DeepTag.github.io/_pages/about.md

 - Cardiac MRI pulse sequences development.

 # 🔥 PhD Students Recruitment
 I am always looking for self-motivated and talent PhD students to work on machine learning, computer vision and AI for healthcare applications.
 Students with a background in Computer Science, Biomedical Engineering (especially for MRI pulse sequences), Electrical Engineering, Automation, or related fields are welcome to drop me an email with your CV and publications (if any).
-Please note I may not be able to respond to every message due to limited time. [[Flyer](https://drive.google.com/file/d/1B6w70RqPybizEp7-f9vJEU3mqpBzZi7A/view?usp=sharing)] [[UTA CSE PhD Applicant Requirements](https://www.uta.edu/academics/schools-colleges/engineering/academics/departments/cse/phd)]
+Please note I may not be able to respond to every message due to limited time. [[Flyer](https://drive.google.com/file/d/1B6w70RqPybizEp7-f9vJEU3mqpBzZi7A/view?usp=sharing)] [[UTA CSE PhD Admission Requirements](https://www.uta.edu/academics/schools-colleges/engineering/academics/departments/cse/phd)]

 # 🔥 News
 - *2025.03*: &nbsp;🎉🎉 I will be an Assistant Professor of Computer Science Engineering Department at The University of Texas at Arlington starting from September 2025.